aws-controllers-k8s/test-infra/bootstrap/README.md

-Do not run `make prow-gen` and commit its output in step 1. `job-config-job.yaml` is applied directly by the `prow-jobs` Kustomization (`interval: 5m`, `force: true`), so committing a tag before the image exists makes Flux recreate `job-config-substitutor` on a missing image within minutes of merge, halting `job-config` refreshes until the postsubmit lands.
+Do not run `make prow-gen` and commit its output in step 1. `job-config-job.yaml` is applied directly by the `prow-jobs` Kustomization (`interval: 5m`, `Force=true,Replace=true`), so committing a tag before the image exists makes Argo CD recreate `job-config-substitutor` on a missing image within minutes of merge, halting `job-config` refreshes until the postsubmit lands.